tldr-pages/tldr/contributing-guides/style-guide.md

 ## More information links

-On the `More information` link line, we prefer linking to the author's provided documentation of the command line reference or man page.
+- On the `More information` link line, we prefer linking to the author's provided documentation of the command line reference or the man page.
 When not available, use <https://manned.org> as the default fallback for all platforms (except `osx` and some BSD platforms).
+Alternatively, you can link to the author's website or a tutorial page if the command doesn't have a documentation page.

-**All links must be enclosed inside angular brackets (`<` and `>`) for proper rendering in clients.**
+- **All links must be enclosed inside angular brackets (`<` and `>`) for proper rendering in clients.**

-We prefer translations to use the more information link of the English page by default.
+- We prefer translations to use the more information link of the English page by default.

 ### Versioned links